bluewave-labs/bluewave-uptime/README.md

 ## Contributing

 You are welcome to provide contributions to the project.
 It uses React on the FE, and Nodejs and MongoDB on the BE, hence if you are comfortable with working with those technologies, you are encouraged to send your PRs.
-Please read [Contributor's guideline](https://github.com/bluewave-labs/bluewave-uptime/blob/master/CONTRIBUTING.md)
+Please read [Contributor's guideline](https://github.com/bluewave-labs/bluewave-uptime/blob/master/CONTRIBUTING.md).
+Once you start contributing, we'd be happy to add you to our weekly team calls as well.

 Note that We have a Figma file that includes: